-There is an exception to the foregoing thread length requirements for ASTM A325 bolts but not for ASTM A490 bolts nor ASTM F1852 twist-off-type tension-control bolt assemblies.
+There is an exception to the foregoing thread length requirements for ASTM A325 bolts, but not for ASTM A490 bolts, ASTM F1852 or ASTM F2280 twist-off-type tension-control bolt assemblies.
 Supplementary requirements in ASTM A325 permit the purchaser to specify a bolt that is threaded for the full length of the shank, when the bolt length is equal to or less than four times the nominal diameter.
 This exception is provided to increase economy through simplified ordering and inventory control in the fabrication and erection of some structures.
 It is particularly useful in those structures in which the strength of the connection is dependent upon the bearing strength of relatively thin connected material rather than the shear strength of the bolt, whether with threads in the shear plane or not.
 As required in ASTM A325, high-strength bolts ordered to such supplementary requirements must be marked with the symbol A325T.

 To determine the required bolt length, the value shown in Table C-2.2 should be added to the grip (i.e., the total thickness of all connected material, exclusive of washers).
-For each ASTM F436 washer that is used, add $\frac{5}{32}$ in.; for each beveled washer, add $\frac{5}{16}$ in.
+For each ASTM F436 washer that is used, add 5/32 in.; for each beveled washer, add 5/16 in.
 The tabulated values provide appropriate allowances for manufacturing tolerances and also provide sufficient thread engagement with an installed heavy-hex nut.
-The length determined by the use of Table C-2.2 should be adjusted to the next longer $\frac{1}{4}$ -in. length increment ($\frac{1}{2}$ -in. length increment for lengths exceeding 6 in.).
+The length determined by the use of Table C-2.2 should be adjusted to the nearest 1⁄4-in. length increment (1⁄2-in. length increment for lengths exceeding 6 in.).
 A more extensive table for bolt length selection based upon these rules is available (Carter, 1996).